webethics/code-snippet-nest/readme.md

 ## API-gateway

-* transmitting messages between different microservice.
+* Transmitting messages between different microservice.
 * The api-gateway provides a single endpoint or URL(http://localhost//5000) for the client apps and then internally maps the requests to a group of internal microservices.

 ## Auth microservice.